-- 33. The current pay structure applicable to NJC employees was determined following a comprehensive job evaluation and equal pay exercise, following the provisions and processes of the national JE scheme.
-It was introduced in two stages, in 2005 and 2008.
-Separate pay structures are in place for employees covered by the following agreements: - JNC for Local Authority Craft and Associated employees - JNC for Youth and Community Workers - The Soulbury Committee - 34.
+- 33. The current pay structure applicable to NJC employees was determined following a comprehensive job evaluation exercise following the provisions and processes of the national JE scheme.
+Separate pay structures are in place for employees covered by the following agreements: - JNC for Local Authority Craft and Associated employees - JNC for Youth and Community Workers - The Soulbury Committee - School Teachers Pay and Conditions Document (applies to centrally employed teachers) - 34.
 The current pay and grading structure for posts at the level of Strategic Director and above was agreed by the (then) Contracts Panel on 4 March 2005 following recommendations from an external pay and benefits consultancy.
-The panel also agreed the pay structure for those posts which, at that time, were designated as Head of Service.
+The panel also agreed the pay structure for those posts which, at that time, were designated as Head of Service (now Service Directors).
 The mid-point for each of the grades was set at the market average for equivalently-sized jobs at that time. - 35.
 The Contracts Committee subsequently replaced the Contracts Panel.
 It comprises a cross-party group of elected members who oversee pay and conditions issues for all posts which attract Chief Officer pay and conditions.
-The Chair of the Corporate Resources Overview & Scrutiny Committee has ex officio observer status on the Contracts Committee. - 36.
-Contracts Committee reviewed the Chief Officer and the Head of Service pay structure in January 2007.
-At this meeting, the Committee decided that the 5th salary step at the top of each pay band, which had originally been set aside for performance, should be incorporated into the normal incremental progression arrangements as for other employees. - 37.
-It had been anticipated that the pay structure would need to be reviewed after three years of operation but Contracts Committee in 2008 deferred further discussion on the pay structure and associated payment levels because the emerging financial and economic situation. - 38.
-The general pay uplift for Chief Officers is a 1% increase in basic salary effective from 1 April 2017.

-- 39. The NJC negotiations for 2016 2017 resulted in a 1% increase in basic salary for scps18 and above with bottom-loading for scps 6 -17 effective from 1 April in each year. - 40.
+The Chair of the Corporate Resources Overview & Scrutiny Committee has ex officio status on the Contracts Committee. - 36.
 In considering pay structures and pay levels for Chief Officers, the Contracts Committee will seek external advice from an independent person or organisation with expertise in senior remuneration and benefits.
-It will take into account matters including: - An assessment of the size and market value of a job by reference to an established job evaluation system that allows objective comparison to data bases of similar jobs - The affordability of the recommended outcome from the job evaluation and market reference exercise in the short, medium and long term - The prevailing markets in which the Council operates, and the risk being unable to recruit or retain senior officers with the ability to manage the Council's affairs to its best advantage - The relationship with the remuneration of the wider Council workforce and national negotiating frameworks - The Council's senior structure and planned or foreseeable future changes to these - The expectations of the community and stakeholders - The total remuneration package - 41.
-A review of senior managers' grading took place in August 2012 alongside a reduction in organisational tiers and numbers and deleting the 'Head of Service' designation.
-Since 1 October 2012, all Strategic Directors and Service Directors have been employed on JNC Chief Officer terms and conditions. - 42.
-There have been further reductions in the number of Chief Officers following the Council's Functional Review of October 2014.
-The top three levels of the revised organisation structure and their associated pay bands have been published on the Council's website in accordance with the requirements of the Local Government Transparency Code 2014.
-There is now a requirement for this information to be published no later than 2 February each year, in addition to the requirement to publish the annual pay policy by 31 March.
+It will take into account matters including:

+- An assessment of the size and market value of a job by reference to an established job evaluation system that allows objective comparison to data bases of similar jobs - The affordability of the recommended outcome from the job evaluation and market reference exercise in the short, medium and long term - The prevailing markets in which the Council operates, and the risk being unable to recruit or retain senior officers with the ability to manage the Council's affairs to its best advantage - The relationship with the remuneration of the wider Council workforce and national negotiating frameworks - The Council's senior structure and planned or foreseeable future changes to these - The expectations of the community and stakeholders - The total remuneration package - 37.
+Since 1 October 2012, all Strategic Directors and Service Directors have been employed on JNC Chief Officer terms and conditions. - 38.
+The top three levels of the Council's organisation structure and their associated pay bands are published on the Council's website in accordance with the requirements of the Local Government Transparency Code 2014.
+This information will be published annually, in addition to the requirement to publish the annual pay policy by 31 March.